Post Malone updates fans on TikTok after concert fall: “Everything’s good” - Dexerto

-The rapper was performing his hit ‘Circles’ at the at the Enterprise Center on September 17, when he walked down a ramp that extended onto the floor of the arena, and fell down a hole on stage.
+The rapper was performing his hit ‘Circles’ at the at the Enterprise Center on 17 September when he walked down a ramp, and fell down a hole on stage.

-He was seen wincing over in pain and screaming while laying on the ground, with his song still playing in the background.

-Medics came and took him off the stage, but 15 minutes later, he reappeared and apologised to fans.
+He landed on his ribcage and laid on the stage, writhing in pain.
+Moments later, medics came and and took him off the stage, but roughly 15 minutes later, he reappeared and apologised to fans.

 He went on to thank the fans for “hanging in there” and performed a few more songs.